EarthSkyLab/EarthSkyLab.github.io/_posts/2015-04-17-site-launch-victor.md

 author: victor
 ---

-I am incredibly excited to release this first version of the EarthSkyLab vision document.
-We have been thinking, researching, brainstorming and discussing this idea together with [Evgenia Emets](/authors/evgenia.html) for as long as we've known each other,
+I am incredibly excited to publish this first version of the EarthSkyLab vision document.
+We have been thinking, researching, brainstorming and discussing this idea together with [Evgenia Emets](/authors/evgenia.html) for as long as we've known each other, I've talked about this idea with all of my friends who's ideas and support I am immensely grateful.

-Of course what we have written is just a bare beginning, this site is intended as a vessel to be filled with ideas, research and discussion.
-We are proposing the research questions and a sketch of how
+Of course what we have written is just a bare beginning, the EarthSkyLab vision is intended as a vessel to be filled with exploration of these ideas, much further research and discussion.
+We are proposing the questions for how to create a new model for a deeply connected community for the 21st century, we propose a sketch of an idea how to achieve it.

-I am very excited to publish this vision as an open model.
-Starting a community is a huge task, there is so much to consider, plan and agree on thus I think if we want more communities going forward we must publish more
+I am very excited we are publishing this vision as an open model.
+Starting a community is a huge task, there is so much to consider, plan and agree on.
+I think by creating models easy designed to be

 Growing up in a modern apartment block in in socialist Warsaw I experienced the absence of community in modern urban living.
 I instinctively knew such an environment is not healthy, I felt much better when visiting my father’s small hometown.